Gioant/Mooc.fi-Java-Programming-Part-1/README.md

 I wanted a way to save the exercises and making it public for others to see.
 While also being able to look back and improve upon in the future.
 I find when one becomes more experienced they can look back at their beginning coding journey and laugh at some of their mistakes but also hopefully able to optimze it.

-Each Exercised folder should have a picture in the readme file explaining the exercise that needs to be solved.
+In each exercised folder should have a picture in the readme file which shows the task you need to create in order to solve the exercise.

 # F.A.Q